nus-cs2113-AY2021S1/tp/docs/team/lhydl.md

 ## Overview
 _ModTracker_ is a desktop app for NUS students to track the time spent as well as tasks to do for each of their modules.
-It helps students prioritise their work and balance their time spent amongst their modules.
+It helps students to prioritise their work and balance their time spent amongst their modules.
 This app uses a Command Line Interface (CLI).